RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

     - Optimize model selection and data retrieval strategies.
     - Continuously improve based on user feedback.

-## 🧪Lab 7.1: Configure the Azure resources
+## 🧪Lab 7.1: Bring your own data from Azure to your agent

+In this lab, you use Azure AI Foundry and Azure AI Search to bring your own data from Azure to enhance the knowledge of a Copilot Studio agent.

 ### Prerequisites to complete this mission